 Operators and operator overloading

-C++ provides more than 35 operators, covering basic arithmetic, bit manipulation, indirection, comparisons, logical operations and others.
-Almost all operators can be overloaded for user-defined types, with a few notable exceptions such as member access (. and .*).
+).
 The rich set of overloadable operators is central to using C++ as a domain-specific language.
 The overloadable operators are also an essential part of many advanced C++ programming techniques, such as smart pointers.
 Overloading an operator does not change the precedence of calculations involving the operator, nor does it change the number of operands that the operator uses (any operand may however be ignored by the operator, though it will be evaluated prior to execution).
-Overloaded "&&" and "||" operators lose their short-circuit evaluation property.
+Overloaded "&&

 Templates

 C++ templates enable generic programming.
 C++ supports both function and class templates.
 Templates may be parameterized by types, compile-time constants, and other templates.
 C++ templates are implemented by instantiation at compile-time.
 To instantiate a template, compilers substitute specific arguments for a template's parameters to generate a concrete function or class instance.
 Some substitutions are not possible; these are eliminated by an overload resolution policy described by the phrase "Substitution failure is not an error" (SFINAE).
-Templates are a powerful tool that can be used for generic programmingtemplate metaprogramming, and code optimization, but this power implies a cost.
+Templates are a powerful tool that can be used for generic programming, template metaprogramming, and code optimization, but this power implies a cost.
 Template use may increase code size, since each template instantiation produces a copy of the template code: one for each set of template arguments.
 This is in contrast to run-time generics seen in other languages (e.g. Java) where at compile-time the type is erased and a single template body is preserved.

 Templates are different from macros: while both of these compile-time language features enable conditional compilation, templates are not restricted to lexical substitution.
 Templates are aware of the semantics and type system of their companion language, as well as all compile-time type definitions, and can perform high-level operations including programmatic flow control based on evaluation of strictly type-checked parameters.
 Macros are capable of conditional control over compilation based on predetermined criteria, but cannot instantiate new types, recurse, or perform type evaluation and in effect are limited to pre-compilation text-substitution and text-inclusion/exclusion.
 In other words, macros can control compilation flow based on pre-defined symbols but cannot, unlike templates, independently instantiate new symbols.
 Templates are a tool for static polymorphism (see below) and generic programming.